VeyGudTek/Threads/README.md

-A Message Board Program that allows users to interact with a postgres database.
+A Terminal-Based Message Board Program that allows users to interact with a postgres database.

 ### Installation
 Requires Python and Postgresql